andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 current hour-long iteration was incrementally developed over time, with the original spanning a much more modest 20 minutes.

+"It developed from an initial urge to play with time.
+The back and forth wave has a mesmerizing quality that lulls the audience into a trance then we change up the pattern and it .
+I want something where the audience is just feeling bored before we change it up."

 "The piece is so much about the performing non-performance.
 Everyone is trying to look as if they're not aware that people are looking at them even though all eyes are on them."